-Do not answer any police questions until you have spoken to a fraud solicitor, even if you are simply asked to attend the station for a ‘chat’.
+Do not answer any police questions until you have spoken to a solicitor, even if you are simply asked to attend the station for a ‘chat’.
 The police are experienced at eliciting incriminating responses, meaning you may accidentally damage your case.

 We are highly experienced fraud solicitors with offices in London, Leeds, Sheffield, Huddersfield and Dewsbury.
 We help those accused of insurance fraud, offering free initial legal advice and police station representation.
 Contact us now – we are able to take your call 24 hours a day, 7